The simplest meaning is best for me. A Christian is a follower of Christ. This is what the first disciples were, and this is what we must be.

-A person must repent; change their mind about the nature of God, sin, and self.
-The Apostle Paul sums it up rather boldly when he says “Nevertheless the foundation of God standeth sure, having this seal, The Lord knoweth them that are his.
-And, Let every one that nameth the name of Christ depart from iniquity” (Second Timothy 2:19).
+A person must repent; change your mind about the nature of God, sin, and self.
+The Apostle Paul sums it up rather boldly when he says “Nevertheless the solid foundation of God stands, having this seal: The Lord knows those who are His.
+And, Let everyone who names the name of Christ depart from iniquity” (2 Timothy 2:19).
 Repent!
 Turn away from your sin!

 Sincere faith must be placed in Jesus Christ as Lord.
-Genuine repentance and saving faith can not be separated, for “faith without works is dead” (James 2:26).
+Genuine repentance and saving faith cannot be separated, for “faith without works is dead” (James 2:26).
 Repentance is turning from sin and faith is turning to the Lord.
-As a person responds to the Gospel with repentance and faith, a child of God is born again and, “if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new” (Second Corinthians 5:17).
+As a person responds to the Gospel with repentance and faith, a child of God is born again and, “if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new” (2 Corinthians 5:17).

 Jesus was surrendered completely to the will of God.
 He told His disciples “My food is to do the will of Him who sent Me and to finish His work” (John 4:34).
-Surrender led Him to Gethsemane where He prayed, “Father, if thou be willing, remove this cup from me: nevertheless not my will, but thine, be done” (Luke 22:42).
-Surrender led Him on to Calvary.
+Surrender led Him to Gethsemane where He prayed, “Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done” (Luke 22:42).
+Surrender led Him all the way to Calvary.

-Jesus said to the Galilean fishermen, “Follow me, and I will make you fishers of men.
-And they straightway left their nets, and followed him” (Matthew 4:19–20).
-As they forsook their nets they began a journey which took them to the place where others would call them Christian.
+Jesus said to the Galilean fishermen, “Follow me, and I will make you fishers of men.”
+They immediately left their nets and followed Him (Matthew 4:19–20).
+And they began a journey which took them to the place where others would call them Christian.